-Moving can be a big deal.
+Moving is a big deal.
 There’s the anticipation of a fresh start, the logistics of living in a new place, the task of packing up.
-It can seem like your whole world is changing.
 It’s easy to lose track of things in all the excitement, like paying for the actual move itself.

 And, if you don’t plan ahead, your moving expenses can add up quickly.